-Case Assignment 40% ( 2 x 20% each) Individually prepared case analysis of a single case, which will be selected by students during the first class (on a first-come, first-served Assignment 2070 each) selected by students during the first class (off a first-come, first-served basis).
+Case 40% ( 2 x Individually prepared case analysis of a two cases, which will be Assignment 20% each) selected by students from among those cases in the case pack.
 Case analyses will be handed-in at the beginning of class.
-The case write-up should be no more than ten pages (double-spaced, 12-point Arial font) in length, with a maximum of seven exhibits.
+The case write-up should be no more than ten pages (double-spaced, 12-point Arial font) in length, with a maximum of seven exhibits (pages for exhibits can exceed seven, if necessary).
 The student should write the case assignment from the perspective of the main character in the case whose business issue requires a solution.
-The case-writing tools presented in class, in the text, and delivered on Blackboard as supplementary readings should be used to "crack the case".
-The case assignment should include the following: Identify the main character in the case and their strategic business Summarize the key case "question(s)" from the perspective of the main character, asking the question "what needs to be done now, soon, this year, in 3 years, in 10 years"? • Using the casebook, course tools, and supplementary tools and information, conduct an analysis of the firm, its competitors, market, products, finances, people, operations, innovativeness, culture, and other business areas, to determine the root causes of the case issue(s) and identify potential short and long-run solutions • Go beyond the case facts in theorizing what the industry might look like in 2030 and 2050, and what the organization can do to stay relevant, growing current customers and acquiring new ones; ask what this company is doing/can do to become sustainable, create uncontested market space, develop wealth for stakeholders, and enhance profitability/other objective measurements Ensure that a sustainability strategy is well articulated Propose a solution(s) to the business problem(s).
-Create a detailed plan of action for the character/company to execute in order to solve their problem, enhance their competitiveness, and "win in the marketplace", including the 5 W's of how to execute on the plan For one of the two cases, a 3-5 minute presentation must accompany Group Assignment 20% (2.5% your hand-in and must be delivered in class.
-One Case is due by October 30 th , 2019 at 11:55pm.
+The case-writing tools presented in class, in the text, and delivered on OWL as supplementary readings should be used to "crack the case".
+The case assignment should include the following: • Identify the main character in the case and their strategic business issue(s) • Summarize the key case "question(s)" from the perspective of the main character, asking the question "what needs to be done now, soon, this year, in 3 years, in 10 years"? • Using the casebook, course tools, and supplementary tools and information, conduct an analysis of the firm, its competitors, market, products, finances, people, operations, innovativeness, culture, and other business areas, to determine the root causes of the case issue(s) and identify potential short and long-run solutions • Go beyond the case facts in theorizing what the industry might look like in 2030 and 2050, and what the organization can do to stay relevant, growing current customers and acquiring new ones; ask what this company is doing/can do to become sustainable, create uncontested market space, develop wealth for stakeholders, and enhance profitability/other objective measurements • Ensure that a sustainability strategy is well articulated • Propose a solution(s) to the business problem(s).
+Create a detailed plan of action for the character/company to execute in order to solve their problem, enhance their competitiveness, and "win in the marketplace", including the 5 W's of how to execute on the plan For one of the two cases, a 3-5 minute presentation is optional to accompany your hand-in and can be delivered in class to augment your One Case is due by October 28th, 2022 at 11:55pm.
+The second is due by the last class of term.
 No extensions.
-Each will be uploaded to the Assignment section of OWL.
-A complete competitive and futuring analysis will be undertaken by five or six (approximate) groups of five students, to be completed by Proposal, 15% Written Assignment, 2.5% Summary Presentation) December 4 th , 2019.
-Groups will select an industry to study and will work together on their own time and should allocate the work effort evenly to each of the team members.
-Real-life organizations can be used as the subject of the report, but obtaining access is the responsibility of student groups.
-The assignment details are as follows:
+Each will be uploaded to the

+Assignment section of OWL.